The support of Creative New Zealand and other funders means there is no charge to the schools.

 Storylines Story Tours are NOT seen by the Storylines Trust as:

-The selection panel keeps an extensive database of all children’s writers and illustrators currently or recently being published in New Zealand, or winning/shortlisted for awards.
+The selection panel keeps an extensive database of all children’s writers and illustrators currently or recently published in New Zealand, or winning/shortlisted for awards.
 It does not, therefore, invite applications.